 How Much NR Do I Take?

-Studies have found that doses of 100mg are able to increase levels of NAD+ in the body.
-Clinical trials in humans have used a range of doses from 250mg all the way up to 2000mg.
+Studies have found that doses of 100mg can increase levels of NAD+ in the body.
+Clinical trials in humans have used a range of doses from 250mg up to 2000mg.
 The dose recommended for NAD Pro is 1 tablet per day which consists of 250mg of Nicotinamide Riboside.
 The amounts required can vary based on many factors so you can experiment within the clinically established safe ranges of 250mg-1000mg and gauge the effects.
 Other popular brands recommend 300mg once per day.
-If you are unsure, seek advise from your doctor.
+If you are unsure, seek advice from your doctor.

 When it comes to quality, don't settle for cheaper or inferior brands that might save you a few dollars.
 NAD Pro is manufactured by Profound Products - a company that prides itself on strict quality standards, safety and effectiveness.
 You can view all the ingredients on the label and be sure that the Nicotinamide Riboside used is of the highest purity and free from harmful excipients.